 Radisson Hotel at Opryland.
 We also own and operate the Radisson Hotel at Opryland, a Radisson franchise hotel which is located across the street from Gaylord Opryland.
 The hotel has 303 rooms and approximately 14,000 square feet of meeting space.
-In March 2000, we entered into a 20-year franchise agreement with Radisson in connection with the operation of this hotel
+In March 2000, we entered into a 20-year franchise agreement with Radisson in connection with the operation of this hotel.

 ResortQuest is a leading provider of vacation condominium and home rental property management services in premier destination resort locations in the United States and Canada.
-ResortQuest has developed a branded network of vacation rental properties and currently offers management services to approximately 19,300 vacation rental properties, approximately 17,800 of which are under exclusive management contracts and 1,500 of which are under non-exclusive management contracts.
+ResortQuest has developed a branded network of vacation rental properties and currently offers management services to approximately 19,300 vacation rental properties, approximately 17,800 of which are under exclusive management contracts.
 ResortQuest's operations are located in more than 50 premier beach, mountain, desert and tropical resort locations.